Weeki Wachee, Fla. –Understanding history is more than just reading history books, it’s uncovering the past.

 “It’s called a looter hole,’ Stephen Nazian said as he pointed towards the ground.
 “Basically some folks came out and dug it out and took whatever was there.
 The stuff they toss away, if it were where it was originally (found) it would be very important to us scientifically.”

 Lucy Wayne said that the evidence of looting is an issue.
 “I am an archaeologist, and I am constitutionally against it,” Wayne said.
 “It takes away information that would help us.
 They [looters] are looking mainly for whole bottles, and whole bottles tend to have things like identifying marks on them where we can date them, or we can tell what brand it is or what was in that bottle.
 Was it a medicine bottle, was it make-up, was it a soft drink, was it alcohol.”

 “Bottles can tell us much more than rusty metal necessarily would.
 If they’re picking up whole pieces of china that is taking information again.
 Plus, they are damaging any archaeological features that might be there,” Wayne continued.

 The results of the survey being conducted will be collaborated with FWC staff and Law Enforcement to be able to better monitor the site for looting.
-(Insert Sign Photo)
+(INSERT IGNORE Sign Photo)

 “We are the first people to do a subsurface survey of Centralia systematically.
 We are using a lot of maps that have been done by the county and we are going to try to confirm or adjust those findings based on our visit, and maybe add some knowledge,” Saionz said.
 “We can’t say that yes, there is something here that we will discover for the first time; however, we’re asking questions based on our survey, and we’re hoping to find something that others haven’t yet.”